Jespermellbye/Suricata_IDS_project/README.md

 ## IDS vs IPS

-Suricata also supports **IPS mode** (Intrusion Prevention System) where traffic can be blocked.
-For this project, IPS was **not enabled** because:
-1. Inline IPS could disrupt legitimate traffic.
-2. Raspberry Pi has limited performance overhead.

-Instead, focus was kept on **IDS mode** for monitoring and alerting.
+Suricata can run either as an IDS (Intrusion Detection System) or IPS (Intrusion Prevention System).
+In IDS mode it passively monitors traffic and generates alerts, like I did in this project, while in IPS mode it sits inline and can actively block or drop packets.
+For this project, IDS mode was chosen because the goal was safe detection and learning without risking disruptions.
+Running IPS on a lab device like a Raspberry Pi can easily cause problems if rules are misconfigured, even blocking the IP and cutting off access.
+IDS provides visibility and insight, while avoiding the danger of accidentally breaking the network.

 ---
 ## Use of AI Assistance